 In addition to my grandmother and mother, other strong women influenced me.
 One of my first bosses, when I was right out of college and worked in television and film production in New York City, was Julianne Moore.
 She told me about a job at Planned Parenthood, and thanks to her, I worked in women’s health and reproductive rights for many years.
 I learned how to fight for women, and I also learned how to fight for myself — because as sad as it sounds now, it wasn’t until that job that I realized how unseen I was.
 How I almost felt like I had to hide that I was Indian.
 How I had to fit in, in America at the expense of who I was.
 But really, it was because other than my family, I didn’t see any Indians in any lead roles in life, be it on television or in the government.

 Sometimes, I feel like not much has changed in 400 years.
 But I have hope.
 A woman is finally Vice President.
-And it only took 244 years, 4 months and 2 days after the U.S. became a country.
+And it only took 245 years since the U.S. became a country.
 It was worth the wait, but we shouldn’t have had to wait so long.
 So let’s make this the norm, and not the exception.
 To Nani, to Ruth Bader Ginsburg (America’s grandmother), and all the women who paved the way for us, this is for you.
 We will keep working.
 And like I said, I have hope.
 And this is why.

 In 2012, I got an invitation to Obama’s White House Easter Egg Roll.
 I took my nephew and two nieces.
 They’re actually my cousin’s kids, but we’re Indian, so again, everyone’s an Aunty.
 Alexander was 11, his sister Bella, 9, and Emma, 7.
 On a sunny day in Washington, D.C., they rolled eggs on the back lawn of the White House, and saw the Obamas hanging with a giant bunny.
 After it was done, we walked through the streets, seeing the White House get smaller and smaller in the background.
 Bella stopped suddenly and said, “I hope I marry someone who becomes President one day, so I can live in the White House.”
 Her brother turned to her and said, “You don’t have to marry someone.
 You can be President.”
 Yes, Alexander.
 Yes, she can.